$0 India → Germany Blue Card Guide — Quick-Start Checklist

 What happens if my IT Specialist application is rejected?

-If the Ausländerbehörde rejects an IT Specialist application, the rejection notice will specify the reason — typically either insufficient evidence of "theoretical knowledge" or the experience period calculation.
-A formal administrative appeal (Widerspruch) is possible within 30 days.
-For an IT Specialist rejection, engaging a licensed German immigration lawyer for the appeal is strongly advisable, as the argument will turn on the legal interpretation of "theoretical knowledge equivalent" — which is where legal expertise matters.
+If the Ausländerbehörde rejects an IT Specialist application, the rejection notice will specify the reason — typically either insufficient evidence of the qualifying experience or the experience-period calculation.
+The notice will also state the available legal remedy and any applicable deadline.
+For a complex rejection, engaging a licensed German immigration lawyer is strongly advisable.

 Can I combine the IT Specialist route with a degree I have that is not in IT?